 It can be easy to place too much emphasis or value on the classroom parts of your strategy; however, the key to your blended approach is knowing and understanding the importance of all the components in delivering your learning objectives.

 There’s real power in collaborative learning when it works for the learning objectives and the cohort.
 Don’t overlook opportunities where this can be utilized to enhance the learning experience.

 When you’re rolling out a large blended learning strategy, a pilot will be key to achieving your learning objectives.
-Use this to identify pitfalls in your approach; the learning you take from this should inform continuous improvement.
+Use this to identify pitfalls in your approach; the learnings you take from this should inform continuous improvement.